What is depression?

 Sadness or downswings in mood are normal reactions to life’s struggles, setbacks, and disappointments.
 Many people use the word depression to explain these kinds of feelings, but depression is much more than just sadness.

-Some people describe depression as living in a black hold or having a feeling of impending doom.
+Some people describe depression as living in a black hole or having a feeling of impending doom.
 However, some depressed people don’t feel sad at all they may feel lifeless, empty, and apathetic, or men in particular may even feel angry, aggressive, and restless.

 Whatever the symptoms, depression is different from normal sadness in that it engulfs your day-to-day life, interfering with your ability to work, study, eat, sleep, and have fun.
 The feelings of helplessness, hopelessness, and worthlessness are intense and unrelenting, with little, if any, relief.